 What is a Blended Fibre Solution?

-FTTC is a blended broadband solution, where the remaining infrastructure to your office continues to use copper wiring, saving you the expense and disruption of rewiring your entire premises – but offers huge improvements to your connection speeds, with up to 80mbps download and up to 20mbps upload.
+FTTC is a blended broadband solution.
+While the initial connection to the cabinet is fibre, the remaining infrastructure of your office continues to use copper wiring.
+This saves you the expense and disruption of rewiring your entire premises.
+FTTC blended solutions offer huge improvements to your connection speeds, with up to 80mbps downloads and up to 20mbps uploads.

-The resulting higher bandwidth makes an FTTC connection ideal for VoIP systems, video calling or any business processes that rely heavily on cloud services.
-FTTC connections also work as an excellent temporary measure while you budget and prepare for a transition to a fully fibre environment.
+Because of their increased bandwidth, FTTC connections are ideal for businesses using VoIP.
+They also work well for HD video calling or any task that relies on cloud services.
+FTTC connections also work as an excellent temporary measure while you prepare for a transition to a fully fibre environment.

 Frequently Asked Questions

 An FTTP broadband package normally costs more than an FTTC one.
 However, the increased speed and the reduced downtime can end up saving your business a lot more in the long run.